elvis-mw/Netflix-Data-Analysis-Using-SQL/README.md

 		GO
 ```
 Insight
--This query helps analyze how Netflix content from the U.S. has evolved over time.
+- This query helps analyze how Netflix content from the U.S. has evolved over time.

--Identifies trends in content production, such as increasing or decreasing numbers of new titles.
+- Identifies trends in content production, such as increasing or decreasing numbers of new titles.

--The average number of titles per year gives a benchmark to compare specific years.
+- The average number of titles per year gives a benchmark to compare specific years.
 ### 20.List all movies that are documentaries.
 ```sql
 SELECT